The Impeachment Parties Are Coming

 ”

 This isn’t #ImpeachmentParty’s first rodeo.
-People have promising to host impeachment parties since before the 2016 election.
+People have promising to host impeachment parties since before Trump found himself president in 2016.
 Heather Havrilesky wrote about it on The Cut in 2017: “I think we all deserve to drink and dance and feel good about the world for a few hours at least.”
 The Facebook and Twitter posts were hopeful.
 But now, they might actually turn into reality.
-(Plus, peach season is over in late September so it kind of needs to be now if we want fresh fruit.)
+(Also, peach season is over in late September so it kind of needs to be now if we want fresh fruit.)

 In Houston — a blue bubble in the conservative state of Texas — Brittany Bly, 39, is feeling a similar type of energy in her circles.
 The owner of Pop Shop America, a creative agency for DIY and crafts, she posted the recipe for a cocktail called The ImPEACHment back in September 2016.
-(The foresight…) Developed by Bly, who’s worked in quite a few kitchens herself, it’s made with vanilla-infused whiskey or bourbon and fresh peach.
-Bly’s recipe is far from the only boozy impeachment-party suggestion on the internet: As just a couple of examples, Trap Door Brewing in Vancouver, WA, makes a peach-cobbler sour ale called ImPEACHment and Friends & Allies Brewing in Austin, TX, makes a saison (a pale ale) called ImPeach.
+(The foresight…) Developed by Bly, who’s worked in quite a few kitchens, it’s made with vanilla-infused whiskey or bourbon and fresh peach.
+Bly’s recipe is far from the only boozy impeachment-party suggestion on the internet: As just a couple of examples, Trap Door Brewing in Vancouver, WA, makes a peach-cobbler sour ale called ImPEACHment and Friends & Allies Brewing in Austin, TX, makes a saison (pale ale) called ImPeach.

-Bly says that yesterday, traffic spiked for the blog post after Pelosi’s announcement and it was the day’s most popular post on Pop Shop, with most of the views coming from Google search — it’s one of the first pages that comes up when you type in “impeachment cocktail.”
+Bly says that right after Pelosi’s announcement, traffic for the blog post spiked and it was the day’s most popular post on Pop Shop, with most of the views coming from Google search — it’s one of the first pages that comes up when you type in “impeachment cocktail.”
 The site typically gets about 40,000 to 50,000 views a month, she says.

 Advertisement